Skip to content

 • Magnesium

-While a small part can be made in a matter of hours, larger, more complex parts may take weeks using CNC machining.
+How it compares to other methods: While a small part can be made in a matter of hours, larger, more complex parts may take weeks using CNC machining.
 Additionally, unlike 3D metal printing prototyping, there is massive material waste during the process (up to 50% of the raw material), increasing overall costs.

 Sheet metal fabrication involves forming a piece of metal into the desired shape through bending, stretching, and removal of material.
 The process can be done by a laser-guided machine cutter or manual processes to create flexible, weldable prototypes.

-Although pieces are flexible, the viscosity of some metals does not allow for complex shapes or designs.
+How it compares to other methods: Although pieces are flexible, the viscosity of some metals does not allow for complex shapes or designs.
 The process is also typically more labor-intensive than other manufacturing techniques, which can raise your overall costs.

 During the extrusion process, a block of metal, also known as a billet, is forced through a die with a specific cross-sectional profile.
 It’s a bit like squeezing toothpaste out of a tube.

+How it compares to other methods: Through extrusion, you create complex, strong cross-sections with an excellent surface finish.
 Disadvantages of extrusion include a high initial cost setup, production limitations (only one type of cross-section can be made at a time), and part-by-part variation in size.

 During the metal casting process, molten metal is poured into a mold cavity, where it’s cooled and later extracted.